AdobeDocs/marketo-measure.en/help/api-connections/utilizing-marketo-measures-api-connections/understanding-marketo-measure-adwords-tagging.md

 >[!NOTE]
 >
 >Once the changes are made, you are done.
-Feel free to reach out to [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"} if there are any questions during setup.
+Feel free to reach out to [[!DNL Marketo Support]](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"} if there are any questions during setup.

 [Click here](https://support.google.com/adwords/answer/6076199?hl=en#tracking){target="_blank"} for instructions from Google on creating Account-Level Tracking Templates.